markpahulje/CSharpGetImageBitDepth/README.md

 # CSharpGetImageBitDepth

-Gets image "Bit Depth" or specifically color depth

-Note, downgraded to a .NET 4.0 VS solution.
-Add assemblies from package config file.
+Gets the colloquial "Bit Depth" of an image, but techically gets the bits per channel.

 This sample solution illustrates the shortcomings of standard windows image library and uses a third party SharpDX lib to get image pixelformat, and thus the "bit depth" of an image.